 United has also announced plans to start offering supersonic flights by 2029.

 In addition, Japan Airlines and Virgin Atlantic Airways have also placed non-refundable deposits for 20 and 10 Overtures respectively.

 And while supersonic travel is still prohibited over land in the U.S., this hasn’t deterred Boom.
 It estimates that there are still 500 possible routes connecting coastal cities around the world.

-Search interest in Exosonic has risen by 99x in the past year.
+Search interest in "Exosonic" has risen by 50% in the past two years.